-Management summary
+Management Summary

-Reference: NIP 102 | EM Radiation: Concerns for interference with sensitive equipment
+Reference: NIP 102 | EM Radiation: Concerns over interference effects on sensitive equipment

-If one doesn't known or does not believe in gravity, one has no concern about falling down
+If one doesn't know about or believe in gravity, one has no concerns about falling down.

 The process

-The objection is based on a report with calculations with simulation software, that has been validated by an independent validator with real-life measurements on electic rail systems.
+This objection is based on a report that includes simulation software calculations that have been independently validated with real-life measurements on existing electric railway systems.

-NTA did not provide data relative to the design of M2.
-Data that were used for the calculations come from (i) incomplete figures in the Environmental Impact Assessment, (ii) incomplete information of M1, (iii) sources on metro systems in general.
+The NTA did not provide data relative to the design of M2.
+Data used for the calculations came from: (i) incomplete figures in the Environmental Impact Assessment; (ii) incomplete information about M1; and (iii) sources on metro systems in general.

-Things like number of carriages in a train, electrical power supply characteristics, overhead wire or third rail, rail return or fourth rail, power consumption of train's drive systems, system power voltage, etc. has not been made available to the University by NTA.
-If that information was available at the time of request and has not been provided, then that is a serious omission by NTA.
-If that information is still not available at this point in time, then NTA's claim of "no problems" is (at least) very premature.
+Elements such as the number of carriages in a train, electrical power supply characteristics, the use of overhead wires or a third rail, rail return or a fourth rail, power consumption of a train’s drive systems, system power voltage, etc. have not been made available to the University by the NTA.
+If that information was available at the time of the request and has not been provided, that is a serious omission by the NTA.
+If that information is still not available then the NTA's conclusion of “no problems” is, at the very least, premature.

-Many remarks in NTA's prove that NTA did not carefully or even not at all read the technical information provided with the objection in the report.
-NTA does not prove University's incorrectness with facts based on the laws of physics, but with (incorrect) platitudes.

-NTA's calculations and measurements are not proven correct but just stated as performed.
-Substantiated criticism on the way those activities were carried out are simply ignored.
+Many remarks made by the NTA clearly indicate that it did not carefully read the technical information provided with the objection, if at all.
+The NTA has not proven that the University was incorrect.
+It has not supplied any facts based on the laws of physics, but has simply repeated platitudes.
+Indeed, the NTA's calculations and measurements are presented as if facts, but are not proven.
+Substantiated criticism of the way those activities were carried out is simply ignored.

-The contents
+The Contents

-NTA shows an astonishing lack of knowledge and understandig of:
+NTA shows an astonishing lack of knowledge and understanding of:

-the fundamental laws of physics relative to electromagnetism.
-NTA completely disregards the very important dimension of frequency, both in their theoretical calculations and during measurements at the University;
+The fundamental laws of physics as they relate to electromagnetism – The NTA completely disregards the very important consideration of frequency, both in their theoretical calculations and during actual measurements at the University;

-the electromagnetic effects of motion.
-NTA disregards the fact that a constant current that is moving in space also causes changes of magnetic fields;
+The electromagnetic effects of motion – The NTA disregards the fact that a constant current that is moving in space also causes changes in magnetic fields;

-the technology of electrical rail power supply to moving vehicles and the difference between voltage and current.
-NTA mixes rectifier ripple voltage with current;
+The technology of electrical rail power supply to moving vehicles and the difference between voltage and current – The NTA confuses rectifier ripple voltage with current;

-the electrical and electromagnetic behavior of vehicles.
-NTA simply thinks that power supply at a constant voltage implies a constant current consumption by the trains.
-NTA even uses so-called constant currents from a long term averaging calculation;
+The electrical and electromagnetic behavior of vehicles – The NTA simply assumes that power supply at a constant voltage implies constant current consumption by trains.
+The NTA even uses so-called constant currents from a long-term averaging calculation;

-the way sensitive equipment, as used by the University functions and will disfunction due to ambient interference.
-Especially its frequency dependence is totally misunderstood.
-Instead of looking at sensitivity of instruments, NTA looks at guidelines related to impact on humans
+The way sensitive equipment, as used by the University, functions and will malfunction as a result of ambient interference – Frequency influences in particular are totally misunderstood.
+Rather than examining the sensitivity of instruments, the NTA refers to guidelines related to the impact of electromagnetic fields on humans.

-The real world
+The Real World

-The Tel-Aviv metro is not the first system that has to face railway EMC and it will not be the last.
-Many cities in the world have faced the problems of railway electromagnetic interference over many years, based on the same laws of physics.
-Just to mention a few: Antwerp (BE), Bergen (NO), Bielefeld (DE), Copenhagen (DK), Delft (NL), Durham (US), Groningen (NL), Hamilton (CA), Heidelberg (DE), Helsinki (FI), Lund (SE), Jerusalem (IL), Melbourne (AU), Nottingham (UK), Odense (DK), Sidney (AU), Stockholm (SE), Ulm (DE), Utrecht (NL).
+The Tel Aviv metro is not the first system to face railway electromagnetic compatibility (EMC) issues and it will not be the last.
+For many years, quite a few cities around the world have faced problems arising from railway electromagnetic interference.
+These include, but are not limited to: Antwerp (BE), Bergen (NO), Bielefeld (DE), Copenhagen (DK), Delft (NL), Durham (US), Groningen (NL), Hamilton (CA), Heidelberg (DE), Helsinki (FI), Lund (SE), Jerusalem (IL), Melbourne (AU), Nottingham (UK), Odense (DK), Sidney (AU), Stockholm (SE), Ulm (DE), and Utrecht (NL).